SCL-UT/face-manifold/README.md

 ## Introduction
-This repository could be used for generating synthetic 3D and 2D face datasets with large variations in face shape and expression.
+This repository is the implementation of the paper entitled "[Face Manifold: Manifold Learning for Synthetic Face Generation](http://arxiv.org/abs/1910.01403)".
+This could be used for generating synthetic 3D and 2D face datasets with large variations in face shape and expression.

 ## Getting Started